frankpc13/diajosac-Laravel/readme.md

 * Presentation of the business
 * list of products
 * list of brands
-* Search fuction for products
+* Search function for products
 * detail of a product
 * email form for contact us
 * monthly mailer with the design of a flyer